1. Camp Jabulani

-Situated in Kruger National Park in South Africa, Jock Safari Lodge welcomes children of any age, but only those 7 and older can join a game drive or 16 and older to join a walking safari.
+Situated in Kruger National Park in South Africa, Jock Safari Lodge welcomes children of any age, but only those 7 and older can join a game drive, and 16 and older for a walking safari.
 Kids especially love Jock's unique "frogging" safaris in which guests set out donning head lights and gum boots to search for 34 different types of amphibians that live nearby, including banded rubber frogs, bubbling kassinas, and painted reed frogs.
 Kids are wild about this activity that's best during the rainy season (November through March).

-Accommodations at Jock Safari Lodge are decidedly in the luxury category and include Main Jock, with 12 individual thatched-roof bungalows that can be configured with queen or twin beds.
-Each also offers air-conditioning, a private plunge pool, claw-foot tub, outdoor shower, and a private viewing deck over the river.
-Little Jock is a three-suite compound that can be booked as one unit and includes its own chef and ranger with safari vehicle.
+Accommodations at Jock Safari Lodge are decidedly in the luxury category, and include Main Jock, with 12 individual thatched-roof bungalows that can be configured with queen or twin beds.
+Each offers air-conditioning, a private plunge pool, claw-foot tub, outdoor shower and a private viewing deck over the river.
+Little Jock is a three-suite compound that can be booked as one unit, and includes its own chef and ranger with a safari vehicle.

 4. King's Camp

-King's Camp is one of the best-kept secrets when it comes to affordable luxury while on safari in South Africa.
+King's Camp is one of the best-kept secrets when it comes to affordable luxury while on a safari in South Africa.
 Located in the Timbavati Private Nature Reserve, this is one of the only places in the world where you can see rare white lions in the wild.
-The "Big Five" ( (elephant, lion, leopard, Cape buffalo and black rhinoceros) and many other species are spotted here on pretty much a daily basis as well.
+The "Big Five" (elephant, lion, leopard, Cape buffalo and black rhinoceros) and many other species are spotted here -- pretty much on a daily basis -- as well.